 So you’ve finally finished your HCG injections, and you can now go back to eating everything you want, right?
 Wrong!
 If only that was how weight loss worked, but alas, although you have a bit more freedom in your diet, there are still restrictions on what you can and cannot eat during Phase 3 of the diet.

 For some, Phase 3 can be slightly scary, after all, you’ve been losing weight for weeks and now you need to make sure you don’t gain any back.
 Weight is a difficult thing for many people, so having a great support system during this time can help immensely.
-If you’ve been doing the HCG diet with a friend or loved one, even better, and if you don’t feel like you have anyone to turn to, there are a number of active forums and social media groups who are ready to welcome you, no matter what the number on your scale is.
+If you’ve been doing the HCG diet with a friend or loved one, even better, and if you don’t feel like you have anyone to turn to, there are a number of active forums and social media groups who are ready to welcome you and share their tips, no matter what the number on your scale is.

 Why is Phase 3 Necessary?

 In Phase 3 HCG injections, or other forms of HCG are stopped, and after waiting 72 hours, your body must learn to readjust to sugars and carbohydrates.
 This cannot be done all at once, so this phase is done for three weeks to help slowly reintroduce a diet that would be more normal.
 After the HCG diet, maintenance is vital, so be sure to take this phase seriously.
 During Phase 3 you may eat what you would like, as long as it does not have sugar or carbohydrates, so you still need to make sure you're eating an HCG friendly menu and you should also eat more calories each week, up to 1500 calories for most people, though you may require more or less.